 - decreased mental abilities

-- confusion about time, then location and people as pressure worsens
+- confusion about time, and then location and people as the pressure worsens

 - double vision

-- pupils that do not respond to changes in light
+- pupils that don’t respond to changes in light

 - shallow breathing